8.1.2 Extended type rule

 aSavingAccount := anAccount

-One may discuss whether or not this is good form a programming and modeling point of view – with respect to safety, a run-time error may happen here.
+One may discuss whether or not this is good from a programming and modeling point of view – with respect to safety, a run-time error may happen here.